mcdonaldcarolyn/tank-census/README.md

 Flatiron Sinatra Project Tank List Project

-This app demonstrates secure user interactions, use of ActiveRecord, use of ActiveREcord associations, RESTful Routes, and CRUD.
+This app demonstrates secure user interactions, use of ActiveRecord, RESTful Routes, and CRUD.

 ## Objectives